publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch98/schII/m__us_usc_t7_s6932.md

     (c) __Special concurrence requirements for certain functions__

-    In carrying out the programs specified in subsection (b)(4) of this section, the Secretary shall—
+    In carrying out the programs specified in subsection (b)(4), the Secretary shall—

         (1) acting on the recommendations of the Consolidated Farm Service Agency, with the concurrence of the Natural Resources Conservation Service, issue regulations to carry out such programs;